 Here’s the takeaway: The greatest number of actin-myosin binding sites are available when the muscle fiber is at an intermediate length (i.e. at mid-range) allowing maximum tension to be realized.
 (1,2)

-As you can clearly see in the chart above, muscles have the lowest potential to generate force when they’re either fully elongated (stretched) or fully shortened (contracted).
+Muscles have the lowest potential to generate force when they’re either fully elongated (stretched) or fully shortened (contracted).
 They generate the highest possible tension in the middle – halfway through the range of motion, and we know that muscle tension is one of the 3 primary mechanisms for increasing muscle hypertrophy.
 (3)

 Additionally, based on the principle of specificity, which tell us that the adaptations to training will be specific to the demands the training puts on the body; you want to also perform full range of motion reps so you can develop strength through your full (active) range of motion.Well, 1.5 reps offer us the best of both worlds, which why they’re a favorite technique in the Performance U approach to muscle-building.